CoolProp/IF97/wrapper/Mathcad/README.md

 * Install the Add-in files by copying them to the appropriate Mathcad Prime (or Legacy Mathcad) Installation directories as indicated below.

 * View ``if97_verification.pdf`` or ``if97_verification_IAPWS.pdf`` for examples of using the functions.

+**Optional for Usability**

+* Copy the `.\Units\if97_Units_SI.mcdx` file to a local or shared filesystem folder.
+Include this file in any worksheet to provide wrapper functions for the raw IF97 functions that handle unit conversion on input parameters and return values with Mathcad units applied.
+This file is only provided here for Mathcad Prime v10 or later.

+* Use the Custom Functions add-in at https://github.com/henningjp/CustFunc to provide a Custom Function pop-up (by pressing `<F3>`) that gives descriptions and allows easy insertion of the raw if97_ functions as well as the unit aware wrapper functions in the `if97_Units_SI.mcdx` include file (discussed above).
+This add-in greatly facilitates use of the IF97 add-in for Mathcad Prime by restoring the Insert Functions panel from Legacy Mathcad for Custom Functions.

 ------